ValveSoftware/GameNetworkingSockets/README_P2P.md

 Unfortunatley, for some pairs of hosts, NAT piercing is not successful.
 In this situation, the traffic must be relayed.
 In the ICE protocol, this is done using [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) servers.
-(NOTE: TURN server also doubles as a STUN server.)
+(NOTE: Any TURN server also doubles as a STUN server.)
 Because the TURN server is relaying every packet, is is a relatively costly service, so you probably will need to run your own, or just fail connections that cannot pierce NAT.

-On Steam we use a custom protocol known as SDR, for relaying packets through our network of relays and on our backbone.
+On Steam we use a custom relay service known as [Steam Datgaram Relay](https://partner.steamgames.com/doc/features/multiplayer/steamdatagramrelay)
+-- SDR for short -- carrying packets through our network of relays and on our backbone.
 (You may see this mentioned in the opensource code here, but the SDR support code is not opensource.)
 Also, on Steam we always relay traffic and do not share IP addresses between untrusted peers, so that malicious players cannot DoS attack.

 ### Naming hosts and matchmaking

-The above requirements are just what is needed to make a connection to a hosts, once you know who to connect to.
+The above requirements are just what is needed to make a connection between two hosts, once you know who to connect to.
 But before that, you need a way to assign an identity to a host, authenticate them, matchmaking them, etc.  Those services are also included with Steam, but outside the scope of a transport library like this.